The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Data and Methods

 \subsubsection{Reconstruction}

 DESI BAO analyses use a modification of the standard density-field reconstruction algorithm originally proposed in \cite{eisenstein2007_recon} and improved in \cite{padmanabhan2009}.
 An overview describing additional reconstruction algorithms in the context of DESI BAO results is presented in \cite{chen2024_bao_algos}.
 We use the iterative Fast Fourier Transform (iFFT) algorithm first presented in \cite{burden2015_ifft} and extensively described in \cite{optimal_recon} as the optimal reconstruction algorithm for DESI BAO analyses.
 In line with the BAO results presented in \cite{desi2024_iii, desi_dr2_bao}, we use the ${\tt RecSym}$ convention \cite{white2015_recsym}, which shifts tracers and randoms in LSS catalogs by the same amount to preserve redshift-space distortions in post-reconstruction clustering.
-The smoothing scale used in the reconstruction pipeline is prescribed in \cite{optimal_recon} and listed in Table \ref{tab:targets}, along with the growth rate $f$ and smoothing scale $\Sigma_\mathrm{sm}$ for each tracer.
+The smoothing scale used in the reconstruction pipeline is prescribed in \cite{optimal_recon}.
 Reconstruction is numerically implemented using {\tt pyrecon}\footnote{\url{https://github.com/cosmodesi/pyrecon}}, a Python package developed by the DESI collaboration that offers a range of reconstruction algorithms and conventions.